AranyaKundu/FIFA-2021-ML/README.md

 # FIFA-2021-ML
 Comparison of different ML models on FIFA-2021 Players data <br>
 *Datasets are collected from Kaggle.*
 Brief description of almost almost all codes are provided.
+I will keep adding explanations. <br>
 A number of ML algorithms are not yet completed (including the likes of Bootstrap Aggregation and XGBoost), I will update them gradually. <br>
 It also has an optimization program that chooses the best team based on certain constraints that can be modified by the User.<br>
 I am still in the process of developing it and some functionalities are not fully developed yet. <br>
 Aesthetics of the app are yet to be finalized, will kepp updating as I move along with the project. <br>